-Version 07A is the first standard product to account for the Ka-band Precipitation Radar (KaPR) scan pattern changes implemented on May 21, 2018.
+Version 07A is the first standard product to account for the Ka-band Precipitation Radar (KaPR) scan pattern change implemented on May 21, 2018.
 This change in scan pattern allows for a more accurate precipitation estimation method for dual frequency radar, Ku-band and Ka-band Precipitation radar (KuPR and KaPR), to be applied to the entire observation swath.
 On the other hand, this led to significant changes of DPR file specifications for common file structures before and after the scan change, in addition to algorithm evolutions.
-See full descriptions by the following link.
+See full descriptions at the following websites: